514: No Such Thing As A Computer Tower

 And in India, in Maharashtra, you have a collective of women who kind of work in the mangroves.
 They do safaris, but they also help protect the forest.

-So it just seems like everywhere you look around the world, wherever there's mangroves, it seems to be women working there.
+So it just seems like everywhere you look around the world, wherever there's mangroves, there seems to be women working there.
 We need to rename them.

 Sounds like they need a rebrand.